Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 * real-Life ex: If a teacher (Jvm) wants to provide notes (object) to student for homework (assume homework as a method here).
 If this student who got notes changes/ manipulates or say destroy notes, then other students have nothing.
 * Teacher Providing notes, can be considered as providing actual memory location of the object, thus if the manipulation is done here the actual object will be changed.

-**explanation:** When you use any method and pass a variable as input to it, a copy of the value of that variable is taken into consideration and operations aare performed on this given value, once the method execution is completed if you compare the variable passed and value of the output there may or may not be difference based upon method body, but one thing worth noticing is the memory address of both the vars that we are talking about would be different. this proves java is pass by value and not reference
+**explanation:** When you use any method and pass a variable as input to it, a copy of the value of that variable is taken into consideration and operations are performed on this given value, once the method execution is completed if you compare the variable passed and value of the output there may or may not be difference based upon method body, but one thing worth noticing is the memory address of both the vars that we are talking about would be different. this proves java is pass by value and not reference

 **IMPORTANT:**
 ## What happens when you pass object references to a method?..